aborrero/ral-arturo.org/_posts/2020-05-18-toolforge-k8s.md

 of work, we have it!
 All the work that was done represents the commitment of the Wikimedia Foundation to support the technical community and how we really want to pursue technical engagement in general in the Wikimedia movement.
-In a follow-up post we will present and discuss more in-depth about some technical details of the new Kubernetes cluster, stay tuned!
+In a [follow-up post][next] we will present and discuss more in-depth about some technical details of the new Kubernetes cluster, stay tuned!

 _This post was originally published in the [Wikimedia Tech blog][origin], and